Summer travelHeading off for a summer break? Check out our guide to staying safe and healthy abroad

 - Blood-borne infections – body piercing, tattoos, illegal drug use and unprotected sex all carry the risk of blood borne illnesses like HIV, hepatitis B and hepatitis C. It’s best to get tattoos or body piercing done safely at home, but if you decide to have them abroad, always check sterile, single use needles are used and disposed of carefully after each procedure.

-- Diarrhoea can mess up your plans - so be prepared.
+- Don’t let Diarrhoea mess up your plans - be prepared.
 Visit a chemist before you go to stock up on over the counter diarrhoea treatments.
 Remember to drink plenty of fluids and if you have diarrhoea with blood and/or fever, see a doctor straight away.

 - Food and water – be careful with what you eat and drink and follow basic hygiene rules.

-- Insects and ticks can be a problem, with bites causing irritation.
-In some countries, insects and ticks can also spread diseases, so reduce your risk by covering up, using insect repellents and stay in air-conditioned accommodation whenever possible.
+- Protect yourself against insects and ticks – as well as causing skin irritation, in some countries insect and tick bites can also spread diseases.
+Reduce your risk by covering up, using insect repellents and stay in air-conditioned accommodation whenever possible.

 - Sun protection – use an SPF sunscreen of at least 30 UVA/UVB and reapply frequently, especially after swimming, wear a hat and sunglasses.

 When you get home

-Get urgent medical attention if you have any fever or flu like symptoms, get urgent.
-Remember to tell your doctor you have been abroad.
-This is especially important if you have been to countries with malaria, as an urgent malaria test must be arranged, even if you took malaria tablets and have been home for a while.
+Get urgent medical attention for any fever or flu like symptoms and remember to tell your doctor you have been abroad.
+This is especially important if you visited malaria risk countries, as an urgent malaria test must be arranged.
+This is very important even if you took malaria prevention tablets and have been home for a while.